PCA-POSC-Caesar-Association/Public_ISO23726-1/src/docs/index.md

 Documentation on alignment shall use annotation properties described in Clause 8 and Clause 9

+### 6.6 Annotation
+Ontology models should be documented with [metadata (3.4.3)](#90902_id-5c183346-1414-49e8-be56-8dc3a60d704e) described in Clause 8.
+Other annotations can be included but these are as an addition to the ones listed in Clause 8 and should be governed by a documented process.
+Classes and properties in an ontology should be documented with [metadata (3.4.3)](#90902_id-5c183346-1414-49e8-be56-8dc3a60d704e) listed in Clause 9.
+Other annotations can be included but these are as an addition to the ones listed in Clause 9 and should be governed by a documented process.

+### 6.7 Versioning and storage of artefacts
+The ontologies that are part of the OBI series shall be version controlled.
+Each versioned OBI series ontology should have stable [IRIs (3.4.2)](#90902_id-fe088aab-9638-49db-e45b-316b4f274a11) .
+Annotations provided in 9.5 and 9.6 shall be used to document ontologies and their evolution.
+NOTE Classes, properties, individuals and axioms in an ontology do not have version numbers.
+This is to ensure that the IRIs of the resources defined in an ontology are stable independent from the version of the ontology.

-### 6.7 Ontology modularisation
+### 6.8 Ontology modularisation
 Ontology developers should make modular ontologies designed for re-use for different applications and ease of ontology maintenance.
 Justification of the inclusions and exclusions in the module should be captured using annotation properties described in Clause 9.3.

-### 6.8 Ontological conflicts
-[Ontological commitments (3.2.6)](#90902_id-98625d31-c4dd-4272-8204-817b4517dd53) for ontologies in external reference ontologies should not conflict with modelling [class restrictions (3.2.3)](#90902_id-24e5dbde-d01b-4709-d1b4-3f4f9b2c1fed) in existing OBI ontologies.
-Where such conflicts exist, solutions to map between the artefact in the external source to the existing OBI ontologies shall be proposed and documented as described in 6.6.3
+Import statements pointing to specific versions of re-used ontologies should be used to enure that the resolved IRIs are correctly referring to the versioned ontology.
+When ontologies are re-used there should be a clear hierarchy of imports to avoid circular imports.

 ### 6.9 Ontology evaluation
 All ontologies in the OBI series shall have suitable ontology quality tests.
 These tests should provide evidence of ontology evaluation with, for example, model checking processes, syntax checkers, and reasoners.
-Processes for ontology evaluation of ISO-managed artefacts shall be reviewed and approved by the ISO-recognised [Maintenance Agency (3.5.1)](#90902_id-4509e841-21f3-4527-ace6-f0a28443b248).
+Processes for ontology evaluation of ISO-managed artefacts shall be reviewed and approved by the ISO-recognised [maintenance agency (3.5.1)](#90902_id-4509e841-21f3-4527-ace6-f0a28443b248).
-Processes for ontology evaluation of [OBI artefacts (3.5.3)](#90902_id-31bd7981-8f1f-4656-9397-906ddd3b070c) managed by external groups are the responsibility of the external group and the evaluation should be done by an ISO-external [Maintenance Agency (3.5.1)](#90902_id-4509e841-21f3-4527-ace6-f0a28443b248).
+Processes for ontology evaluation of [OBI artefacts (3.5.3)](#90902_id-31bd7981-8f1f-4656-9397-906ddd3b070c) managed by external groups are the responsibility of the external group and the evaluation should be done to a standard equivalent to that of the [maintenance agency (3.5.1)](#90902_id-4509e841-21f3-4527-ace6-f0a28443b248).
-Examples of issues examined by model checkers include but are not limited to the following.
+Examples of issues examined by model checkers include but are not limited to those below.
 EXAMPLE 1
 The presence of polysemous elements - ontology elements whose name has different meaning and represents more than one conceptual idea.
 EXAMPLE 2
 Creation of synonyms when two or more classes that have the same meaning but different names.
 Such as common synonyms for foundation: base, footing and substructure.
-EXAMPLE 3
-Missing annotations properties such as documented in Clause 8 and Clause 9.

-### 6.10 Rule consistency
-Where rules in languages other than OWL are contained in an OBI series part, evidence that the application of the rules will yield results consistent with the IDO [upper ontology (3.1.4)](#90902_id-a2afc511-994c-4a84-8aa1-4d8e28292229) should be provided.
-NOTE 1 Rules for checking correctness.
-Such rules are considered complementary to OWL 2 consistency checking, not a replacement.
-NOTE 2 Rules that generate triples (including axioms).
-This will apply to templates and transformation/generation rules in various other languages (such as SPARQL constructs).

-### 6.11 Shared OBI artefact ownership
-Shared OBI series artefacts issued by the ISO OBI standards (ISO 23726) community shall be managed by the ISO-recognised [Maintenance Agency (3.5.1)](#90902_id-4509e841-21f3-4527-ace6-f0a28443b248).
-OBI series artefacts issued by external group organisations shall have independent evaluation of their alignment by an ISO-external [Maintenance Agency (3.5.1)](#90902_id-4509e841-21f3-4527-ace6-f0a28443b248) to ensure conformance with the Principles in Clause 6.

-### 6.12 Ontology maintenance agencies and process
+### 6.10 Ontology maintenance agencies and process

-#### 6.12.1 Ontology maintenance agency
+#### 6.10.1 Ontology maintenance agency
-An ISO-recognised [Maintenance Agency (3.5.1)](#90902_id-4509e841-21f3-4527-ace6-f0a28443b248) is responsible for maintaining the publishing updates to digital versions of artefacts that are part of the ISO 23726 series.
+A [maintenance agency (3.5.1)](#90902_id-4509e841-21f3-4527-ace6-f0a28443b248) is responsible for maintaining the publishing updates to digital versions of artefacts that are part of the ISO 23726 series.
 NOTE 1 ISO 23726 managed documents will have a regular maintenance process at a time interval prescribed by ISO.
-External groups seeking to propose and manage [OBI artefacts (3.5.3)](#90902_id-31bd7981-8f1f-4656-9397-906ddd3b070c) shall have a documented and auditable quality management process to ensure conformance with the Principles in Clause 6.
-[OBI artefacts (3.5.3)](#90902_id-31bd7981-8f1f-4656-9397-906ddd3b070c) created by external groups shall be managed by an external [Maintenance Agency (3.5.1)](#90902_id-4509e841-21f3-4527-ace6-f0a28443b248).
+External groups seeking to propose and manage [OBI artefacts (3.5.3)](#90902_id-31bd7981-8f1f-4656-9397-906ddd3b070c) shall have a documented and auditable quality management process to ensure conformance with the principles in Clause 6.
+[OBI artefacts (3.5.3)](#90902_id-31bd7981-8f1f-4656-9397-906ddd3b070c) created by external groups shall be managed using processes equivalent to those of a maintenance agency.
 NOTE 2 Independent review by an external ontology expert is an option.

-#### 6.12.2 Maintenance process
+#### 6.10.2 Maintenance process
-A maintenance process shall be documented by the [Maintenance Agency (3.5.1)](#90902_id-4509e841-21f3-4527-ace6-f0a28443b248).
+A maintenance process shall be documented by a [maintenance agency (3.5.1)](#90902_id-4509e841-21f3-4527-ace6-f0a28443b248).
 EXAMPLE
 Examples of questions addressed in the maintenance process include the following.